tkw1536/ClientGear/API.md

 	* `postponeInit` If set to true the worker will not create a connection until the init method is called.

 * Property: `._primitive`: A reference to the ClientGear.primitiveGear associated with this Worker.
+* Property: `.max_jobs`: Maximum number of jobs to keep working on.

 * Function: `.init()`: Initialises the Worker.
 Should be called only if postponeInit is false.
 * Function: `.initCW()`: Internal.
 Used to initialise shared worker and client code.